ahartik/huffman-avx512/README.md

 # Huffman coding using AVX-512

+# Introduction

 [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) is
 a popular method to represent a stream of symbols using a variable number of bits for each symbol based on symbol frequency.